ansible-collections/community.zabbix/docs/PUBLISHING_TO_GALAXY.md

 2. Create new Release pointing to new X.Y.Z tag https://github.com/ansible-collections/community.zabbix/releases

 Additional manual steps are required when automatic publish to Ansible Galaxy is not enabled in the repository.
-This requires a user who has access to the `community.zabbix` namespace on Ansible Galaxy to publish the build artifact.
+This requires a user who has access to the `community` namespace on Ansible Galaxy to publish the build artifact.

 3. Run the following commands to build and release the new version on Galaxy: